-Dr. L. Allison Roberts is a sociologist and the Bement Senior Policy Fellow at the Purdue Policy Research Institute.
+Dr. L. Allison Roberts is a sociologist and program manager at Purdue University.

 Dr. L. Allison Roberts holds a Ph.D. in Sociology from the University of Portsmouth, England, United Kingdom.
 She received her M.A. in International Relations and Public Policy (Purdue University) and B.A. in Political Science and History (Purdue University.)
 Her research and teaching investigates the intersection of social constructs, historical events, and national security or military experiences that impact society and policy.
 Dr. Roberts has taught and researched within the U.S. as well as the United Kingdom.

 Dr. Roberts has studied military, veteran, and service personnel issues for almost two decades.
 Her Ph.D. research explored the life stories of ex-service personnel who experienced a traumatic injury (such as limb loss, hearing loss, spinal cord injury, traumatic brain injury, or blindness) and were subsequently medically separated, or medically discharged.
 Using life stories, Dr. Roberts examined the physical, emotional, social and institutional dimensions of life during recovery, rehabilitation, and onwards.
 This qualitative research drew upon the multidisciplinary fields of sociology, critical military studies, illness narratives, traumatic injury, critical disability studies, psychology, ageing, embodiment, and identity.